 In 1991, a re-recorded rap version (titled Bambi (Rap)) by T.C.
 Ellis was included as the eleventh track on T.C.
 Ellis' first and only album True Confessions.
 Although the track was authorized by Prince, the track had no input by Prince and is considered a cover version.

-While specific recording dates are not known, the album sessions took place from late April to late May 1979 at Alpha Studios, Burbank, CA, USA.
-Overdubs and mixing took place at Hollywood Sound Recorders, Los Angeles, CA, USA.
+While specific recording dates are not known, the album sessions took place from late April to late May 1979 at = Alpha Studios, Burbank, CA, USA.
+Overdubs and mixing took place at Hollywood Sound Recorders in Los Angeles, California.

-Bambi was re-recorded on 14 June 1993 at Paisley Park Studios, Chanhassen, MN, USA (along with versions of The Ride, Poorgoo, Honky Tonk Women, Zannalee, The Undertaker and Dolphin, the day before recording Calhoun Square), as part of the session for the aborted The Undertaker album released on film in 1995 as The Undertaker.
+Bambi was re-recorded on 14 June 1993 at Paisley Park Studios in Chanhassen, Minnesota (along with versions of The Ride, Poorgoo, Honky Tonk Women, Zannalee, The Undertaker and Dolphin, the day before recording Calhoun Square), as part of the session for the aborted The Undertaker album released on film in 1995 as The Undertaker.